a-b-street/abstreet/docs/how_it_works.md

     [manually mapped](https://dabreegster.github.io/abstreet/map_parking.html)
   - Off-street: most buildings have at least a few parking spots in a driveway or carport
+    - Currently experimenting in the downtown map: set the number of available spots based on number of cars seeded at midnight
   - Parking lots: the number of spots is inferred
 - Restrictions
   - All spots are public except for the few spots associated with each building